WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_14.md

 Do not spurn us, for your name's sake; do not dishonor your glorious throne; remember and do not break your covenant with us.

 ###### 22
 Are there any among the false gods of the nations that can bring rain?
 Or can the heavens give showers?
 Are you not he, O LORD our God?
-We set our hope on you, for you do all these things. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+We set our hope on you, for you do all these things.

 ***